Originally published 7/1/22, expanded 4/25/23, edited 10/18/23

 - 41% THC loss at 4 years

 In reality, however, the lifespan of weed varies depending on how it is stored.
 If you keep cannabis in the right conditions, you can deter issues with mold, preserve terpenes and cannabinoids, and keep weed fresher for longer.
+It is not uncommon for someone using the best long term weed storage solutions to pull out their flower well beyond the six-month mark and still have a quality stash.

 What about mold?

 Weed doesn't really go bad per se unless it starts to mold, in which case the weed can "go bad" in such a way that it wouldn't be safe to smoke.
 Mold growth occurs when the weed is exposed to too much moisture.
 This can show up as dark spots, spots of gray or white, or even just an "off" odor, all of which can be a little hard to spot.
 Other than mold issues, the weed won't really "go bad," but it will lose its flavor and potency.
+When that happens, it will not have the same effects, aromatics, or taste as it did previously.

 Find out more about mold on weed in: Mold on Weed: Here’s What to Know